Last updated on September 27th, 2023

 - Sit with your legs extended forward.

-- Place your elbows on the floor behind you to help lean yourself on the ground.
+- Place your elbows on the floor behind you to lean on the ground.

 - Stretch your arms to the side and breathe naturally (for 2 mins).

-- Use your elbows to lift your body up.
+- Use your elbows to lift your body.

 - Straighten your legs and relax.

-This is an inverted yoga pose which helps to:
+This is an inverted yoga pose.
+Sarvangasana benefits include:

 - Calm the brain and relieve stress.